Skip to content

 Claude Code: the OAuth callback, tokens, and the API-key bypass

-Claude Code has its own version of this failure, and it fooled us the first time.
+Claude Code has its own version of the Claude authorization failed internal server error, and it fooled us the first time.
 You run /login, the browser opens, the page says authorization succeeded — and the terminal still prints the same authorization failure.
 What happened is a timing mismatch: the CLI's local OAuth callback times out (around sixty seconds) before the browser redirect returns the token, so the terminal never receives it even though the browser finished.
 It's tracked in Anthropic's GitHub as issue #44252, and a related Windows-only variant (issue #44289) fails the CLI callback even when the Claude desktop app authenticates normally on the same machine.

 The fix path is short.
 Work it in order: